See also: Nigel Morgan’s Social and Political Leadership in Preston 1820-60

 I apologise, of course, for its present condition, especially the total lack of the 90-odd promised illustrations.
 But this may have certain practical advantages, such as making it much cheaper to photocopy relevant passages, and encouraging the keenest readers to go out and look at the places for themselves

-Also, some readers might like to know that a copy of my Lancaster University MLitt. thesis, “Social and Political Leadership in Preston, 1820-1860”, is already available in the university library.
+Also, some readers might like to know that a copy of my Lancaster University MLitt. thesis, “Social and Political Leadership in Preston, 1820-1860”, is already available in the university library (available on this site, follow link above).